 – The “one” who moved David could be Satan, as 1 Chronicles 21:1 says.

-– The “adversary” (the meaning of the word Satan) mentioned in 1 Chronicles could be someone other than the devil; it could have been an unnamed counsellor to David who prompted him into a foolish (or sinful) action.
+– The “adversary” (the meaning of the word Satan) mentioned in 1 Chronicles could be someone other than the devil; it could have been an unnamed counselor to David who prompted him into a foolish (or sinful) action.

 As to why God was angry at David, in those times, a man only had the right to count or number what belonged to him.
 Israel did not belong to David; Israel belonged to God.
 In Exodus 30:12 God told Moses, “When you take a census of the Israelites to count them, each one must pay the LORD a ransom for his life at the time he is counted.
 Then no plague will come on them when you number them.”
-It was up to God to command a census, and if David counted he should only do it at God’s command, receiving a ransom to “atone” for the counting.
+It was up to God to command a census, and if David counted he should only have done it at God’s command, receiving a ransom to “atone” for the counting.
 This is why God was angry again with Israel and is also why David was “conscience-stricken” after he counted Israel.
 David knew it was wrong and begged God to take away the guilt of his sin (2 Samuel 24:10).

 God gave David a choice of three punishments for his sin—three years of famine, three months of fleeing before his enemies, or three days of plague.
 David chose the third, and the Lord then punished Israel with a plague that killed 70,000 men from Dan in the north to Beersheba in the south.
 As for why God punished the whole nation for the sin of the king, that is exactly the question David asks in 2 Samuel 24:17.
 Why, when he was the one who had sinned, did the people have to suffer?
 He even requested that God’s hand be against him and his family only, and that God would spare the people.
 But, as with the account of Job, God chose not to give a reason for His actions.
 Perhaps it was because of Israel’s multiplied sins and rebellion against God throughout the centuries.
 Perhaps it was a lesson to the people (and to us as well) that the people suffer when their leaders go astray.
 The reality is that God didn’t justify His actions with a reason, nor does He have to.